johnhungerford/laminar-react/LAMINAR-REACT.md

 )
 ```

-This updated version now generates an integer key for each of the three match cases of the state (0, 1, or 2), ensuring that the subsequent render function will not be re-executed until the state leaves that case.
+This updated version now generates an integer key for each of the three main cases of the state (0, 1, or 2), ensuring that the subsequent render function will not be re-executed until the state leaves that case.
 The render function then matches again on the *original* value of the state when a given key value is first encountered (the render function for `splitOne` takes three parameters: the key, the original signal value, and the signal itself) to determine which way to render.

 While this does solve the basic rendering problem, which we can confirm running the updates in our browser, we immediately see some issues with the code.
-It requires a fair amount of boilerplate and includes some troubling redundancy.
+It requires a fair amount of boilerplate and includes some undesirable redundancy.
 For instance, we have to match on the *full state* in *four* places!
 First, when we generate the key; second, for conditional rendering; third, when mapping the state signal to the `select` value; and fourth, when mapping the state signal to the text input value.
 It's fair to say this does not enter the ball-park of React's conceptual simplicity.

 ## Simpler splitting